 - It also finds application in domestic appliances.

-Thus, in this article, we had discussed what is a PMDC motor.
+So, we had discussed what is a PMDC motor.
 It is a small motor that finds its application in daily used appliances which uses its armature flux to interact with the permanent magnets and develops torque.
-Apart from this, we had also discussed its definition, construction, working, speed control, characteristics, advantages, disadvantages, and applications.
-Here is a question for the readers, what are the characteristics of a DC motor?
+And we had also discussed its definition, construction, working, speed control, characteristics, advantages, disadvantages, and employment.
+Here is a question for the readers, Explain the characteristics of a DC motor?